-Well, one old place I’ve been in was a large cave dwelling in France dated about 20,000 B.C..
-I didn’t see any architectural drawings although there were plenty of pictures of bison on the walls; however my guess is that drawings were actually made.
+Well, one old place I’ve been in was a large cave dwelling in France dated about 20,000 B.C.
+I didn’t see any architectural drawings, although there were plenty of pictures of bisons on the walls.
+However, my guess is that drawings were actually made.
 Bet they were scratched on the ground and argued about with plenty of grunting!
 Quite a big place for its day!
-Les Eyzies in France.

 Moving forward a few thousand years, the big builders were the Chinese and the Egyptians.
 We do actually still have at least one Egyptian architectural drawing today!
 This is described as “mud covering a wooden backing” and the drawing engraved in the mud.
 Now the common conception we have of ancient Egyptian writing is that it was done on “clay tablets”.
 Perhaps “mud and wood” is just another description for them!
 This drawing, incidentally, dates from about 2,000 B.C.

 How the Chinese did their drawings during this era, is a bit of a mystery.
 During the period 1,500 – 1,000 B.C. they used to write on turtle shells and animal bones!
 To the best of my knowledge, despite this being done so records were preserved, no drawings have been found.
 However the Chinese invented both bamboo strips they wrote on, and also paper in about 1,000 B.C., so we’ll assume that from then on they did their drawings by hand, with a brush on paper!